 Share repurchase plan - On February 4, 2016, the Company's board of directors authorized a program for the purpose of repurchasing up to \$50,000 worth of the Company's common stock.
-Under the repurchase program, the Company may, but is not obligated to, repurchase its outstanding common stock in the open market from time to time provided that it complex with the Company's code of ethics and the guidelines specified in Rule 10b-18 of the Exchange Act, including certain price, market volume and timing constraints.
+Under the repurchase program, the Company may, but is not obligated to, repurchase its outstanding common stock in the open market from time to time provided that it complies with the Company's code of ethics and the guidelines specified in Rule 10b-18 of the Exchange Act, including certain price, market volume and timing constraints.
 In addition, any repurchases will be conducted in accordance with the 1940 Act.
-Unless amended or extended by the Company's outstanding shares of common stock have been repurchased.
+Unless amended or extended by the Company's board of directors, the Company expects the repurchase program to be in place until the earlier of December 31, 2016 or until \$50,000 of the Company's outstanding shares of common stock have been repurchased.
 During the three and six months ended June 30, 2016, the Company repurchased a total of 123,549 and 248,499 shares, respectively, of the Company's common stock in the open market for \$1,515 and \$2,948, respectively, including commissions paid.